unleashit/npm-library/packages/signup/readme.md

 interface SignupHandlerResponse {
   success: boolean;
   errors?: {
-    serverAuth: string; // error msg to print in browser when auth fails
+    // error msg to print in browser when signup fails
+    // (typically because the user/email was already registered)
+    serverAuth: string;
-    [key: string]: string; // optionally validate anything else on server };
+    // optionally validate anything else on server
+    // key is the field's name attr, value is error msg to display
+    [key: string]: string;
+  };
 }

-// customFields prop should use an array of objects in this shape: interface CustomField {
+// customFields prop should be an array of objects in this shape: interface CustomField {
-  elementType: 'input' | 'select' | 'checkbox'; // more will be added
+  element: 'input' | 'select' | 'textarea';
   type: string;
   name: string;
   label: string;
-  options?: string[][];
+  options?: string[][]; // for select element defaultChecked?: boolean;
   custAttrs?: { [key: string]: string };
 }

 ```
+Note: currently tested custom fields are input, select, textarea and checkbox.
+Support for radio and others will be added.

 ### CSS